Open Platform (OPEN) Achieves Market Cap of $2.14 Million

-Open Platform (CURRENCY:OPEN) traded down 6.6% against the U.S. dollar during the one day period ending at 0:00 AM Eastern on February 17th.
-During the last week, Open Platform has traded down 2.6% against the U.S. dollar.
-One Open Platform coin can now be bought for about $0.0020 or 0.00000005 BTC on popular exchanges.
-Open Platform has a market cap of $2.14 million and approximately $78,673.00 worth of Open Platform was traded on exchanges in the last day.
+Open Platform (CURRENCY:OPEN) traded up 0.3% against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on February 19th.
+Over the last week, Open Platform has traded down 11.1% against the U.S. dollar.
+Open Platform has a market capitalization of $2.14 million and $47,022.00 worth of Open Platform was traded on exchanges in the last day.
+One Open Platform coin can now be bought for $0.0020 or 0.00000005 BTC on major exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.